IncodingSoftware/get-started/README.md

 }

 #endregion</pre>
-<p style="text-align: justify;">На форме AddOrEditHuman.cshtml мы использовали конструкции вида:</p>
+On the AddOrEditHuman.cshtml form, we used constructs like this:
 <pre class="lang:c# decode:true">@Html.ForGroup()</pre>
-<p style="text-align: justify;">Поэтому нет необходимости дополнительно добавлять</p>
+It is therefore not necessary to add
 <pre class="lang:c# decode:true">@Html.ValidationMessageFor()</pre>
-<p style="text-align: justify;">для полей - <a title="Советы и подсказки" href="http://blog.incframework.com/ru/tips-and-trick/">ForGroup()</a> сделает это за нас.</p>
+<p style="text-align: justify;">for the fields - <a title="Советы и подсказки" href="http://blog.incframework.com/ru/tips-and-trick/">ForGroup()</a> will do it.</p>
-<p style="text-align: justify;">Таким образом, мы написали код приложения, которое реализует CRUD-функционал для одной сущности БД.</p>
+So we have written the application code that implements the CRUD functionality for one DB entity.

-<h1>Часть 4.
-Specifications - фильтрация данных.</h1>
+<h1>Part 4.
+Specifications - data cleaning.</h1>
-<p style="text-align: justify;">Еще одна из задач, которые часто встречаются в реальных проектах - фильтрация запрашиваемых данных. В Incoding Framework для удобства написания кода и соблюдения принципа инкапсуляции для фильтрации получаемых в Query данных используются WhereSpecifications. Добавим в написанный код возможность фильтрации получаемых в GetPeopleQuery данных по FirstName и LastName. В первую очередь добавим два файла спецификаций <strong>Example.Domain -&gt; Specifications -&gt; HumanByFirstNameWhereSpec.cs </strong>и <strong>Example.UI -&gt; Specifications -&gt; HumanByLastNameWhereSpec.cs</strong></p>
+Another task that often occurs in real projects is to clean requested data.
+Incoding Framework uses WhereSpecifications for convenient code writing and complying an encapsulation principle for cleaning data from Query.
+In the written code add a possibility to clean data from GetPeopleQuery by FirstName and LastName.
+First, add two specification files <strong>Example.Domain -&gt; Specifications -&gt; HumanByFirstNameWhereSpec.cs </strong>and <strong>Example.UI -&gt; Specifications -&gt; HumanByLastNameWhereSpec.cs</strong>
 <h6 style="text-align: justify;">HumanByFirstNameWhereSpec.cs</h6>
-<pre class="lang:c# decode:true ">namespace Example.Domain
+<pre class="lang:c# decode:true">namespace Example.Domain
 {
     #region &lt;&lt; Using &gt;&gt;